MatteoWohlrapp/mri-inr/README.md

   - `encoder_path`: Path to a custom encoder model.
   - `outer_patch_size`: Size of the outer patch in the input.
   - `inner_patch_size`: Size of the inner patch in the input.
+  - `siren_patch_size`: Size of the patch the siren network is actually trained on.

 ### Training Configuration